 With video calls and meetings becoming a common work tool, it’s no surprise to see people confused about which service they should opt for.
 There are so many out there!
 Those choosing between Zoom vs Facetime have plenty of factors to consider, especially considering these apps are made for very different purposes.
 Let’s dig into the differences and see which best suits your needs.

 Is Facetime enough?

 Those debating between using Zoom vs Facetime might not need too much research to reach a conclusion.
 These video calling services are made with very different types of users in mind.
-While Zoom is for professionals who need a wide selection of features and tools to conduct their online meetings, Facetime is a casual video calling app, mostly made for friendly conversations.
+While Zoom is for professionals who need a wide selection of features and tools to conduct online meetings, Facetime is a casual video calling app mostly made for friendly conversations.

 Facetime can make group video calls with up to 32 people.
 Once in a call, you can add people using their contact’s name, phone number, or email.
 Alternatively, you can create a link to your call and send it to your contacts for them to join.
 It’s also possible to share your screen now.

 Facetime allows you to change video/audio settings, use fun camera effects, and take advantage of custom Animoji or Memoji.
 The latter two features might not be great for professional calls, but they can be fun.

 That’s about it for Facetime!
 As previously stated, it’s made to be as simple as possible.
 Facetime will work great as a no-frills video calling app.
 We believe it could be sufficient for casual conversations and shorter hit-and-go calls.
-Or maybe just one-on-one meetings in which things like annotations, recordings, and other fancy capabilities are unnecessary.
+Or maybe just one-on-one meetings where things like annotations, recordings, and other fancy capabilities are unnecessary.
 Any serious users should look elsewhere.